Spotlight inversion by orthogonal projections: Acknowledgements

 \section{Acknowledgements}

-The work of DC was partly supported by the National Science Foundation (NSF) Division of Mathematical Sciences (DMS) grants 1951446 and 2513481, the Simons Foundation International (SFI) Mathematics \& Physical Sciences (MPS) Simons Fellows in Mathematics (SFM) grant 00011595 and the SFI Travel Support for Mathematicians (TSM) grant 00007812.
-The work of ES was partly supported by the NSF grants DMS 2204618 and DMS 2513481.
+The work of DC was partly supported by the NSF grants DMS 1951446 and DMS 2513481, and that of ES by the NSF grants DMS 2204618 and DMS 2513481.
 The work of NH and VK was supported by Research Council of Finland (RCF) Flagship of Advanced Mathematics for Sensing, Imaging and Modeling grant (nos.~358944 and 359181), the RCF Centre of Excellence in Inverse Modelling and Imaging grant (nos.~353084 and 353081) and RCF grants (nos.~359433 and 359434).